etopuz/ShaderNotes/README.md

 ## Shaders And CG Notes On Unity
 Experiments and notes based on different sources.
-This page shows the effects and key points of codes.
-Also for each experiment there is link to see full codes.
+This page shows the effects and key points of shaders created.
+Also for each experiment, there is a link to see full codes.
+Shaders are created in [cg](https://developer.download.nvidia.com/cg/Cg_language.html) for now.

 ## Sources
 - [The Unity Shaders Bible](https://www.jettelly.com/store/books/the-unity-shaders-bible/)